neil-toscano/test-repo/README.md

-# Git & Github - The full Course
+# Git & GitHub - The full Course

 A fast-paced course for getting up to speed with Git and Github